Colne Valley - a landscape on the edge

 With these measures, water vole populations will increase and become more resilient – our vision is that the whole of the Colne Valley will become a stronghold for water voles.

 We rely on the efforts of volunteers throughout the valley to monitor water voles and to track the movements of mink.
 So far a number of volunteers have been trained in water vole survey techniques and mink raft monitoring.
-Further training events are being planned for later in 2020 and in 2021 to help more people contribute to water vole conservation in the Colne Valley.
+Further training events are being planned in 2021 to help more people contribute to water vole conservation in the Colne Valley.

 Angling and nature conservation